somedatapacket/docs.humio.com/content/parsers/pipeline.md

 In most cases you will want store events in the repository the ingest pipeline is defined on.
-But sometimes in more complex set-ups like a shared Kubernetes cluster or when you want different retention rules for different types of data, you can route (or forward) events to other pipelines, this is called routing.
+But sometimes in more complex set-ups like a shared Kubernetes cluster or when you want different retention rules for different types of data, you can route (or forward) events to other pipelines (PMM: repositories?), this is called routing.

 Routing is done using the {{% function "forward" %}} function.
 When used in a pipeline the events it is applied to is forwarded at the end.